jenross/clicky-game/README.md

 ## About

-Slay the Beys is a React memory game honoring Queen Bey.
+"Slay the Beys" is a React memory game honoring Queen Bey.

 ## Technologies Used